orbeon/orbeon-forms-doc/form-runner/feature/workflow-stage.md

 A workflow stage is associated with form data:

-- in memory: when the form is being edited the workflow stage can also have a value and be changed
+- __In memory:__ When the form is being edited the workflow stage can also have a value and be changed.
-- at rest: when form data is saved in the database, the workflow stage is saved with it, and will be available alongside the form data when the form data is read
+- __At rest:__ When form data is saved in the database, the workflow stage is saved with it, and will be available alongside the form data when the form data is read.

 ## Setting or modifying the workflow stage